kassiereiter/SQL/README.md

 # Kassie Reiter's SQL Portfolio

 Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+This code repository contains examples of SQL queries I wrote when completing the Khan Academy "SQL: Querying and Managing Data" course.